iamblue/linkit-smart-nodejs/content/en/cloud/mcs_firmata.md

             });
         });
     ```

-* 存檔成功後執行 node app
+* Save file, and run node app.
-* 按下 MCS 的 switch 後，就可以看到 LED 燈隨著變化囉!
+* Press the switch in MCS, and the LED will change with it.
-* 完成!
+* We have done here!